 - A fixed mindset in which one’s abilities are not malleable

 - What reduces cheating?
 Research has shown that interventions are most likely to reduce cheating if they increase the salience of a person’s sense of self.
 For example, people are less likely to cheat if they know they are being monitored.
 They’re also less likely to cheat in the presence of mirrors, evoking childhood memories, and even if they’re primed with nouns (“cheater”) rather than verbs (“cheating”).
-One study that demonstrates the importance of a salient sense of self was done (Shu et al. (2012)); they found that signing one’s name at the top of a form makes one more likely to fill out the form honestly than signing one’s name at the bottom.
-These studies show that when people are reminded of moral standards or of their sense of self, they are less likely to cheat.
+These studies show that when people are reminded of moral standards or of their sense of self, they are less likely to cheat.*

 - What factors have been shown to influence cheating in college students?
 A great deal of research has been done, much of it summarized in McCabe, Butterfield, & Trevino (2012): Cheating in college; Why students do it and what educators can do about it.
 Results show that students with low grade point averages cheat more, as do students who are involved in athletics, or fraternities and sororities.
 These findings suggest that the social context matters a great deal: Sports teams, fraternities, and sororities create environments in which cheating may be reinterpreted as helping a teammate, brother, or sister.
 Also important are students’ perceptions of peer attitudes and behaviors.
 If students perceive cheating as rampant among peers, they will cheat too.
 So, institutions that wish to address a cheating problem must create cultures of integrity.
 Honor codes are one approach that has been studied extensively and has been found to be effective if implemented seriously and consistently over time.
 As part of creating such a culture, it is important that students perceive the institution’s academic integrity policy to be understood and accepted among both students and faculty.
 And it is crucial that they perceive that those who cheat are disciplined.